AnastasKosstow/devops/README.md

    ---
    # Specifies the API version for the Service object.
    apiVersion: v1
-    # Defines the kind of Kubernetes resource you are creating, which is a Service in this case.
+   # Defines the kind of Kubernetes resource you are creating,
+   # which is a Service in this case.
    kind: Service
    metadata:
-     # The name of the Service, which is used to uniquely identify it within the namespace.
+     # The name of the Service,
+     # which is used to uniquely identify it within the namespace.
      name: webapp-service
    spec:
      # Specifies the type of Service.
-ClusterIP exposes the Service on a cluster-internal IP.
+     # ClusterIP exposes the Service on a cluster-internal IP.
      type: ClusterIP
      selector:
-       # The selector field defines how the Service finds which Pods to route traffic to, using labels.
+       # Defines how the Service finds which Pods to route traffic to, using labels.
        app: webapp
      ports:
          # An identifier for the port.
-This name can be anything and is simply a descriptive field.
+         # This name can be anything and is simply a descriptive field.
        - name: webapp
          # The port number that the Service will listen on.
          port: 80
          # The target port on the Pod(s) to which this Service will forward traffic.
          targetPort: 5000
          # Specifies the network protocol this Service will support.
-TCP is commonly used for web applications.
+         # TCP is commonly used for web applications.
          protocol: TCP

    ```